 As you know from one of our previous articles, machine learning can be divided into two main categories:

 Both of these categories are for different purposes.
 The supervised machine learning methods are used when you want to predict or explain the data you possess.
 For instance, if you want to predict future churn prediction levels–you ought to use the supervised learning method.
 On the other hand, the unsupervised machine learning methods find hidden patterns or intestine structures in data.
 These methods can be used for customers’ segmentation or product structurization.

 To sum up, If you want to explain the basics of machine learning to the managers, you ought to concentrate primarily on the benefits that this modern technology entails.
 It really is a real game-changer and can significantly improve the way a company works.
 One of the core problems with machine learning is that it’s still a new technology, not yet implemented in the majority of corporations and institutions.
 Therefore, lots of people don’t understand what does this technology entails and how it can help them.

 This is the point where we come in.
 Addepto is an AI consulting company.
-Our role is to bring modern and sophisticated technologies, such as business intelligence, AI, ML, and deep learning to the business world.
+Our role is to bring modern and sophisticated technologies, such as business intelligence, AI, ML, and data engineering services to the business world.
 We act either as a counselor and as a technological partner.
 Cooperation with us means that you get everything that’s needed to take every possible advantage of machine learning.

 As always, we encourage you to get in touch with us!
 We are always keen to talk with you about modern technologies that change the way your company works!